Daraganj

-Daraganj is a prominent suburb and a landmark in the city of Prayagraj.
+Daraganj is a prominent suburb and a landmark in the city of Allahabad (Prayagraj).
 It is the oldest suburb of Prayag at the bank of celestial river Ganges and not far from Triveni Sangam – the confluence of three sacred rivers: the Ganges, Yamuna, and the third invisible river Saraswati.
 Daraganj is a theoretical and philosophical reference point of a city now called Prayagraj.

 Location

 Situated on the bank of the river Ganges, Daraganj is cosmopolitan with a mix of Punjabi, Bengali, Marathi, Tamil, Telugu, Kannad, and Gujarati communities living within a small area aside from natives.
 As a small village, Daraganj has a mesh of narrow lanes without any road signs, all leading into the main road.
 This is the last bathing Ghat on the river Ganges before it joins the river Yamuna.

 The name "Daraganj" is presumably derived from the word Dharaganj, meaning the place of the stream or current of water.
 There is also a legend that it is named after Dara Shikoh, the elder brother of Mughal king Aurangjeb who was subsequently killed by Aurangjeb in the power struggle for the throne.
 Dara Shikoh was known to have studied Hindu scriptures and translated many of the Upanishads and Puranas into Persian.
 The translation work presumably had taken place at Daraganj.